MathiasSchjoedt-Bavngaard/AFE-Eksamen/q09/README.md

 The approach is still the same.
 We create a new apollo client and use the provider as a wrapper for the app.
 See more in line 21 in [index.js](./reactgraphql/src/index.js)

 Then we create some client components that use the apollo client.
-See more in line 16 & 18 in [](./reactgraphql/src/App.js).
+See more in [line 16 & 18](./reactgraphql/src/App.js).

 The functionality of the React app is quite simple.
 It has a dropdown menu that gets all the different classes in Dungeons and Dragons.
 When you select a class it will show the spells that the class can use.
 The dropdown menu can be seen in lines 16-22 in [App.js](./reactgraphql/src/components/Classes.js)